BK5102/Churn-Predictor_-Revenue-Impact-Engine/README.md

 ### Class imbalance and metric choice

 Churn is ~27% positive.
-Accuracy is misleading at this rate (a model that always predicts "stay" still scores 73%).
+Accuracy is misleading at this rate.
 Reported metrics lead with **AUC** and **recall on the churn class**; the cost-sensitive analysis takes precedence over any metric for the deployment decision.

 ---